hpi-swa-teaching/InteractiveProfilingTool/README.md

 >The Squeak garbage collector follows the Mark-Sweep-Compact GC pattern.
 Memory is divided into two regions, the young and the old space.
 The young space contains short-lived objects, the old space contains long-lived objects (tenures).
 There are two different garbage collection methods: Full GC and Incremental GC.
 An incremental GC collects garbage from the young space only, while a full GC runs in both regions.

-If you are looking for more information on garbage collection in Squeak, [this](https://clementbera.wordpress.com/2017/03/12/tuning-the-pharo-garbage-collector/) article on garbage collection in Pharo (another Smalltalk environment, similar to Squeak) that seems to be applicable to Squeak as well may be of interest.
+If you are looking for more information on garbage collection in Squeak, [this wiki entry](https://wiki.squeak.org/squeak/1469)  on garbage collection in Squeak may be a good starting point.

 ## Further Work & Questions